carpentries-incubator/intro-image-classification-cnn/episodes/setup-gpu.md

 ![](fig/00_anaconda_prompt_window.png){alt='Screenshot of the terminal window that opens when you launch the Anaconda Prompt application'}

 Note the notation of the prompt inside the terminal window.
-The name inside the parentheses refers to which conda environment you are working inside of, and 'base' is the name given to the default environment that comes with every Anaconda distribution.
+The name inside the parentheses refers to which conda environment you are working inside of, and 'base' is the name given to the default environment included with every Anaconda distribution.

 To create a new environment for this lesson, the command starts with the conda keywords `conda create`, followed by a name for the new environment and the package(s) to install: